aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/assignment-baseline/_index.md

 - Basic knowledge of C# programming.
 - Visual Studio (any recent version).
 - Aspose.Tasks for .NET library added to your project.
-You can download it from [here](https://releases.aspose.com/tasks/net/).
+You can download it from [download Aspose.Tasks for .NET](https://releases.aspose.com/tasks/net/).
 - Access to a project file in MPP format (e.g., `AssignmentBaseline2007.mpp`).

 ## Import Namespaces